zhuhejin/HTSideBarDemo/README.md

 ## New Features

-- shadwo suppor
+- shadwo support  use hasShadow

-# HTSideBarDemo
+## How to use

+- drag HTSiderBar to your project